Sammy0254/Internship_projects/README.md

 # Shopmart - E-Commerce Web Application

-Shopmart is a modern and responsive e-commerce web application designed to provide a seamless shopping experience.
+Shopmart - a modern and responsive e-commerce web application designed to provide a seamless shopping experience.
 Built with **React.js**, **Redux**, and **Bootstrap**, this project demonstrates the integration of front-end and back-end technologies for a functional and user-friendly application.

 ## Features